5 Gratitude Journals To Kick-Start Your Practice + How Experts Want You To Use Them

-Humans have a negativity bias; we tend to focus on things that aren't going our way to protect ourselves from pain.
-Gratitude journaling is a way to actively counteract this bias and promote positive thinking.
+Humans have a negativity bias1; we tend to focus on things that aren't going our way to protect ourselves from pain.
+Gratitude journaling is a way to actively counteract this bias2 and promote positive thinking.
 Gratitude journals can help distract from unpleasant thoughts and thinking traps when ruminating in the past or worrying about the future, says clinical psychologist Ayanna Abrams, Psy.D.

 In turn, she adds, gratitude journals can help us home in on positive experiences in the future.
 "They can help you to not gloss over 'the little things' i.e., the things our brain might tend to overlook because we're wired to seek out threats and attempt to protect ourselves from them."

 Putting a pen to paper can be a mindful and meditative act in itself.
 "When you write down what you're grateful for... it helps you to really see what is here now," says Snyder.
 "Sometimes we need that solidity of seeing something physically written down in order to really connect to it and integrate it into our lives."

 Once you get into the habit of thinking about what you're grateful for, Welsh notes that you may find yourself more openly expressing your gratitude for the people in your life.
 And sharing your gratitude with others can help strengthen your relationships in turn.

 Too much stress and anxiousness can negatively affect overall health, so any practice you do to calm these emotions will benefit your well-being.
 For example, one 2015 study in the journal Spirituality in Clinical Practice found that gratitude can help support both heart health and the inflammatory response, as well as better sleep quality.

 "Research shows that this practice can improve your confidence, help you with better problem solving as you move through the day, help you get better sleep, and even change your hormonal activity when you can frame your experiences with more balance and less catastrophe," adds Abrams.